hugovk/2017/README.md

 # NaNoGenMo 2017

+My entries for this year's NaNoGenMo: https://github.com/NaNoGenMo/2017/issues/79.

+Original blurb below, and see also https://github.com/NaNoGenMo/2017.

+---

 National Novel Generation Month - based on [an idea Darius tweeted on a whim](https://twitter.com/tinysubversions/status/396305662000775168), where people are challenged to write code that writes a novel.

 This is the 2017 edition.
 For previous years see: